Douglas MacArthur: Supreme Commander for the Allied Powers

-The Japanese people since the war have undergone the greatest reformation recorded in modern history.
-With a commendable will, eagerness to learn, and marked capacity to understand, they have from the ashes left in war's wake erected in Japan an edifice dedicated to the supremacy of individual liberty and personal dignity, and in the ensuing process there has been created a truly representative government committed to the advance of political morality, freedom of economic enterprise, and social justice.

-MacArthur handed over power to the Japanese government in 1949 but remained in Japan until relieved by President Harry S. Truman on 11 April 1951.
-The San Francisco Peace Treaty, signed on 8 September 1951, marked the end of the Allied occupation, and when it went into effect on 28 April 1952, Japan was once again an independent state.
+MacArthur remained in Japan until relieved by President Harry S. Truman on 11 April 1951.
+The San Francisco Peace Treaty, signed on 8 September 1951, marked the end of the Allied occupation.

 1948 presidential election

-In 1948, MacArthur made a bid to win the Republican nomination for president, which was the most serious of several efforts he made over the years.
-MacArthur's status as one of America's most popular war heroes together with his reputation as the statesman who had "transformed" Japan gave him a strong basis for running for president, but MacArthur's lack of connections within the GOP were a major handicap.
-MacArthur's strongest supporters came from the quasi-isolationist, Midwestern wing of the Republicans and embraced men such as Brigadier General Hanford MacNider, Philip La Follette, and Brigadier General Robert E. Wood, a diverse collection of "Old Right" and Progressive Republicans only united by a belief that the U.S. was too much involved in Europe for its own good.
-MacArthur declined to campaign for the presidency himself, but he privately encouraged his supporters to put his name on the ballot.
-MacArthur had always stated he would retire when a peace treaty was signed with Japan, and his push in the fall of 1947 to have the U.S. sign a peace treaty with Japan was intended to allow him to retire on a high note, and thus campaign for the presidency.
-For the same reasons, Truman subverted MacArthur's efforts to have a peace treaty signed in 1947, saying that more time was needed before the U.S. could formally make peace with Japan.
-Truman in fact was so worried about MacArthur becoming president that in 1947 he asked General Dwight Eisenhower (who, similar to Truman, did not like MacArthur either) to run for president and Truman would happily be his running mate.
-In 1951 he asked Eisenhower again to run to stop MacArthur.
-Eisenhower asked, "What about MacArthur?"
-Truman said, "I'm going to take care of MacArthur.
-You'll see what happens to MacArthur."
+In 1948, MacArthur made a bid for the Republican nomination for president, the most serious of several efforts he made over the years.
+MacArthur's status as one of America's most popular war heroes together with his reputation as the statesman who had "transformed" Japan gave him a strong basis for running, but his lack of connections within the GOP were a major handicap.
+MacArthur's strongest supporters came from the quasi-isolationist, Midwestern wing of the Republicans, a diverse collection of "Old Right" and Progressive Republicans united by a belief that the U.S. was too involved in Europe.
+MacArthur declined to campaign for the presidency, but he privately encouraged his supporters to put his name on the ballot.

+MacArthur had always stated he would retire when a peace treaty was signed with Japan, and his push in the fall of 1947 to have the U.S. sign a treaty was intended to allow him to retire on a high note, and thus campaign for the presidency.
+For the same reasons, Truman subverted his efforts, saying that more time was needed before the U.S. could formally make peace with Japan.
+Truman in fact was so worried about MacArthur becoming president that in 1947 Truman asked Eisenhower to run for president with himself as his running mate.
+In 1951 he again asked Eisenhower to run.
+When Eisenhower asked, "What about MacArthur?"
+Truman said, "I'm going to take care of MacArthur."